 Can I get a large mortgage with a small deposit?

-It is possible to secure a large mortgage with a smaller deposit as lenders will also consider income and affordability.
+It is possible to secure a mortgage with a small deposit as lenders will also assess your income and affordability.
 As all circumstances vary, it’s impossible to give you a tailored answer without speaking to you.
-We’ve approved mortgages for millions of pounds with small deposits.
-Although it may not always be easy to secure a large mortgage, it’s certainly possible.

 Using a large mortgage for a development

-If you’re looking to finance a property development, a regular mortgage wouldn’t be enough to fund the project.
+If you hope to finance a property development, a regular mortgage wouldn’t be enough.
 This is because the development has not yet been built.
-Once development is completely finished, then of course you can remortgage.
+Once your development is completely finished, then a remortgage is possible.

-By speaking to a specialist, you can ensure you’re getting the best deal available on the market.
+By speaking to a specialist, you can also ensure you’re getting the best deal available.
 Furthermore, our advisors can approach lenders best suited to your circumstances.
-By doing this, the chances of maximising your mortgage amount can drastically improve.
-Call us now on 0800 195 0490 or simply make an enquiry below.
+By doing this, the chances of maximising your mortgage amount can improve.